 Maryland Gambling Laws – Legal or Illegal?

+Online gambling is not licensed and regulated in Maryland, but players who play for real money in online casinos do not fear prosecution.
 One of the smallest yet most populous and wealthiest states in the USA, historically Maryland has quite a restrictive approach to gambling, although it does allow its counties to rule on various matters such as charitable gaming.
 In recent years there has been a fair amount of movement in the state regarding its gambling laws, and the first casinos have opened, now numbering five in all.

 Despite a serious drought in the state as regards poker rooms, with all of one currently running in Maryland, there have nonetheless been a number of poker notables who have emerged from the state, including two runner-ups and a winner in the WSOP main event.

-Steve Dannenmann, a CPA and financial advisor from Maryland took 2nd place in the 2005 WSOP main event, taking home $4.2 million for his troubles.
+For instance, Steve Dannenmann, a CPA and financial advisor from Maryland took 2nd place in the 2005 WSOP main event, taking home $4.2 million for his troubles.

 His fame has been somewhat eclipsed by the more recent exploits of amateur player and logger Darvin Moon, who made the final table of the 2009 main event as a huge chip leader and ultimately finished 2nd to Joe Cada, scoring an impressive $5.1 million.